chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 utility functions are lacking, and breaking changes are expected.
 You know, just like a typical SaaS product, except CCL is free.

-However, I've implemented a quite exhaustive test suite with dozens of unit tests covering various edge-cases as well as property-based tests to verify algebraic laws.
+However, I've implemented an exhaustive test suite with dozens of unit tests covering diverse edge-cases as well as property-based tests to verify algebraic laws.

 ![Example of passing tests (they pass, it's true)](/images/ccl/tests.png)